ozgurkalan/OzCore/README.rst

 .. code:: bash

-    # new env needs ipython
+    # new env needs ipython, you may also clone an existing env
     conda create -n py383 python=3.8.3 ipython

     conda activate py383